-- White Balance lets you choose from among several predefined values.
-The default settings correspond to those stored in the picture from the camera. - Eyedropper this lets you set white balance by clicking on a pixel in the preview whose color should be neutral after white balancing is performed. - White temperature this lets you control white balance by shifting the picture on the blue-yellow axis. - Hue this lets you control white balance by shifting the picture on the green-purple axis. - Note during eyedropper-based white balancing, the hue and white balance values are updated after the preview is generated.
+- White Balance this control lets you choose from among several predefined values.
+The default setting here corresponds to the one stored in the picture by the camera. - Eyedropper use this to set white balance using an eyedropper.
+Click with the eyedropper on a pixel in the preview that should be neutrally-colored.
+The program then balances the picture so that pixel has a neutral color. - Temperature this lets you control white balance by shifting the picture on the blue-yellow axis. - Tint this lets you control white balance by shifting the picture on the green-purple axis. - Note during eyedropper-based white balancing, the hue and white balance values are only updated after the preview is generated.